imadejski/remix/README.md

 ## Overview

-ReMiX is a novel training framework that addresses key limitations in current multimodal approaches by improving **chest X-ray to radiology report retrieval** through cross-modal, cross-scale contrastive learning.
-By combining global and local alignment strategies across both image and text modalities, ReMiX enables more fine-grained understanding and better alignment of chest X-rays with their corresponding written reports.
+ReMiX is a novel training framework that addresses key limitations in current multimodal approaches by enabling **chest X-ray image retrieval using free text search queries** through cross-modal, cross-scale contrastive learning.
+By combining global and local alignment strategies across both image and text modalities, ReMiX enables more fine-grained understanding and better alignment between clinical text queries and relevant chest X-ray images.

 ### Research Motivation

-Current multimodal approaches for biomedical image-text retrieval often fail to capture the complex relationships between chest X-rays and their corresponding radiology reports.
+Searching through large chest X-ray datasets using free text queries is essential for clinical research and diagnosis, but current multimodal approaches fail to capture the complex relationships needed for effective retrieval.
 Through systematic analysis of large radiology datasets—including embedding, clustering, and quantitative evaluation—we identified that existing methods lack:

 1. **Fine-grained text-level local alignment**: Full radiology reports are lengthy and contain multiple findings, while retrieval queries are typically short and focused (e.g., "Findings consistent with Pneumonia").
 Standard global alignment treats entire reports as single units, missing the opportunity to align sentence-level chunks that better match the granularity of these direct queries.
 2. **Cross-scale representation**: Effective retrieval requires understanding both whole reports and local text chunks at different scales to match diverse query types and improve retrieval accuracy.